LelioC/webpage/content/authors/lchetot/_index.md

 highlight_name: true
 ---

-I am currently an Assistant Professor at the National Institute of Applied Sciences of Lyon, member of the INRIA team Maracas hosted at CITI lab.
+I am currently an Assistant Professor at INSA Lyon, member of the INRIA team Maracas hosted at CITI lab. in Villeurbanne, France.
 {style="text-align: justify;"}